'It is a brilliant resource and we are lucky to be able to access it.'

 In addition to providing a unique insight into the life and times of a key figure of modern history, the complete Churchill Archive introduces students to the wonders of working with archive sources, and provides excellent support for independent learning.

 “All children should understand Sir Winston Churchill’s fundamental place in our nation’s history and schools can now seize the opportunity to access the Churchill Archives – a tremendous cache of documents that bring history to life.”
-The Rt Hon Nicky Morgan MP, Secretary of State for Education and Minister for Women and Equalities
+The Rt Hon Nicky Morgan MP, former Secretary of State for Education and Minister for Women and Equalities

 “The Churchill Archive, housed at Churchill College, Cambridge, is one of the great historical collections of the twentieth century.
 The Churchill Archive for Schools scheme makes it more easily accessible to a bigger, broader and younger audience and this is a hugely exciting and promising development, very appropriately launched in the year which marks the fiftieth anniversary of Churchill's death.”
 Professor Sir David Cannadine FBA, Editor of the Oxford Dictionary of National Biography and Dodge Professor of History, Princeton University